 So what is your Big Why?

 If you’re not clear on your Big Why here are some questions to get you started.

-What would you do if already had millions in the bank?
+- What would you do with your days if you already had millions in the bank?